MoipatiThoobe/AWS-challenge-week-1/README.md

 7.6 Delete the CloudFormation Stack

+In this Hands on lab, I learned how to do thw following:
+* Create an AMI
-In this lab, I learned how to create an AMI, included it in the setup of the Launch Template, created an EC2 Auto scaling group behind an Application Load Balancer.
+* Include the AMI in the setup of the Launch Template
+* Create an EC2 Auto scaling group behind an Application Load Balancer

 ## VPC Hands on Lab